Rovee21/Resonate/README.md

 - To run the server in a new terminal, use this command: ngrok http 8000
 - To run the backend with this command: ./venv/bin/uvicorn main:app --reload
 - To run the frontend, use this command: npm run dev

-## Ideas to improve the app
-- Create playlists based on the users mood, for ex: theres a focus , energetic , mellow playlist.
-- Create a chatbot that you can say, "I want music for a X gathering based on my listening history", and a playlist will be created that the user can play based on the prompt.

-## Things to think about
-- Do we want this to be an extention of spotify or its own standstill app/website
--